Vizulono/Kuzio/README.md

 Volufy is a fast, lightweight stealer written in Python.
-The collected data is transferred through discord webhooks.
+The collected data is transferred through Computer Files.